vonfalk/storm-javavis/doc/06-Libraries/01-Inline_assembler/01-Syntax.md

 Literals
 ---------

 Literals are numeric constants with a prefix telling their type.
-Siz prefixes are supported: `b` for `Byte`, `i` for `Int`, `n` for `Nat`, `l` for `Long` , `w` for `Word` or `p` for pointer-size.
+Size prefixes are supported: `b` for `Byte`, `i` for `Int`, `n` for `Nat`, `l` for `Long` , `w` for `Word` or `p` for pointer-size.